jasperlinthorst/reveal/README.md

 If everything is correctly installed, a file called 1a\_1b.gfa should have been produced.
 This file contains a reference graph in GFA format (see [GFA](http://lh3.github.io/2014/07/19/a-proposal-of-the-grapical-fragment-assembly-format/)).

 Important parameters to consider when running a (multi) alignment are -m and -n.
 See subcommand help.

-In case you want to inspect the graph with software like cytoscape or gephi, you can produce a graph in gml format by calling reveal as follows:

-**reveal align tests/1a.fa tests/1b.fa --gml**

-or run:

-**reveal convert 1a_1b.gfa**

 To generate a graph for more than two sequences you can either call: